Visiting Iceland in February | The Ultimate Guide

 Food that is eaten during Thorrablot in Iceland

 Thorrablot is a cultural festival that takes place from the end of January to the second half of February, based on the lunar month of Thorri on the old Norse calendar.
-During this festival, Icelanders honor their ancestors and their customs in several different ways.
-One way they do so is by dining on various foods that have been eaten in Iceland through the centuries.
+During this festival, Icelanders honor their ancestors and customs in several ways, including dining on foods eaten in Iceland through the centuries.

 While a few of the foods served during the month of Thorri might not seem appealing to outsiders, eating them was necessary for surviving Iceland's harsh environment.
-Some of them include "hákarl" (fermented shark), "svið" (boiled sheep's head), or "hrútspungar" (ram's testicles).
-If you're not the adventurous type, there are plenty of other delicious traditional meals to enjoy.
-Other foods include the "hangikjöt" smoked lamb, rye bread or "rúgbrauð," or the "harðfiskur" stockfish, which goes great with butter.
+Some include "hakarl" (fermented shark), "svid" (boiled sheep's head), and "hrutspungar" (ram's testicles).
+If you're not the adventurous type, there are plenty of other delicious traditional meals to enjoy, such as smoked lamb, rye bread, and stockfish, which goes great with butter.

-Thorrablot is not typically a festival with a program or planned events throughout the city, as it's more of a month-long celebration of Iceland's history and culture.
-For example, dinner parties are often held for extended families.
-Some companies even have Thorrablot banquets for their employees.
-However, there's no huge event downtown that's open to the public.
+Thorrablot is not typically a festival with a citywide program or planned events, as it is more of a month-long celebration of Iceland's history and culture.
+Dinner parties are often held for extended families, and some companies host Thorrablot banquets for their employees.
+There is no single large public event downtown.

-However, many of these delicacies are sold in supermarkets in Iceland during the months of January and February.
-So, if you're visiting Iceland during that time, you can buy traditional Icelandic food and have yourself a little Thorrablot for you and your traveling party!
+Many of these delicacies are sold in supermarkets in Iceland during January and February.
+If you're visiting during that time, you can buy traditional Icelandic food and have a small Thorrablot with your traveling party.

 Want to make the most of your February in Iceland?
 Consider joining this traditional Icelandic food tour or this guided food walking tour of Reykjavik.